Explore County Mayo’s corner of the Wild Atlantic Way on a moderate loop that takes 2.3 hours to complete.

 The pretty seaside village of Mulranny is a great place to enjoy a coffee break after this picturesque loop.

-- The Mulranny area boasts impressive biodiversity, this loop enters three different European designated areas of conservation and Wild Nephin Ballycroy National Park.
+- The Mulranny area boasts impressive biodiversity, this loop enters three different European designated areas of conservation

 - The unique Mulranny causeway, covered on this trail, was built across Trawoughter Bay in 1889.
 It connects the village and the Mulranny Park Hotel to Mulranny’s spectacular marine coastal environment including: a Blue Flag beach, the Rosmurrevagh Machair habitat, Mulranny Salt Marsh and Mulranny Pier.